-In addition to humanitarian assistance, ECHO helps to facilitate the coordination of civil protection across the EU.
-It operates the Monitoring and Information Centre (MIC), which is the operational heart of the EU Civil Protection Mechanism and is accessible 24 hours a day.
-Any country inside or outside the EU affected by a major disaster can appeal for assistance through the MIC.
-It acts as a communication hub between the 31 participating countries (27 EU members plus Iceland, Liechtenstein, Norway and Croatia), the affected country and experts sent into the field, and provides updated information on the status of an ongoing emergency.
-In addition, the MIC plays a coordination role by matching offers of assistance from participating countries to the needs of the disaster-stricken country.
+In addition to humanitarian assistance, ECHO helps with the coordination of civil protection across the EU.
+It operates the monitoring and information centre (MIC), due to become the European Emergency Response Centre (ERC) in the first half of 2013.
+The MIC/ERC is the operational heart of the EU's civil protection work and is accessible 24 hours a day.
+Any country inside or outside the EU affected by a major disaster can appeal for assistance through the MIC, which:

-The EU and ECHO cannot themselves mobilise the resources on the scale required to deliver emergency relief supplies, provide rescue teams, set up emergency field hospitals and install temporary communications systems.
-While ECHO funds and coordinates these operations, the help from EU countries themselves is needed for civil protection.
-For humanitarian operations however, ECHO relies on aid from non-governmental organisations (NGOs), the UN specialist agencies and the international Red Cross/Red Crescent family to handle emergency programmes.
+ECHO does not itself have the humanitarian staff and equipment needed to deliver emergency relief supplies, provide rescue teams, set up emergency field hospitals and install temporary communications systems.
+Instead, it funds and coordinates these humanitarian operations, working through non-governmental organisations (NGOs), specialised UN agencies and the international Red Cross/Red Crescent, who do the work on the ground.

 The EU's humanitarian assistance consists of:

 Disaster relief and emergency assistance are almost by definition short-term.
-EU-funded operations generally last for less than six months.
-But the EU wants to ensure that, when humanitarian aid is withdrawn, either the people it has helped are able to cope by themselves, or there is another form of longer-term development assistance available for them.
-The risk is that nothing is in place after humanitarian relief is phased out.
+EU-funded operations generally last for less than 6 months.
+But the EU wants to ensure that, when humanitarian aid is withdrawn, the people it has helped can cope by themselves, or there is another form of longer-term development assistance available.

-To reduce this risk, the EU asks its partners in the field to build in an exit strategy when they define a project, whereby either they hand back control to a local authority on completion or, if this is not possible, they ensure other aid structures can replace them after they leave.
+To reduce the risk of people being left with nothing, the EU asks its partners in the field to build in an exit strategy when they design a project.
+Either they should hand back control to a local authority or, failing that, ensure other aid structures can replace them after they leave.